 The membership of the Affinity Group may change.
 In fact, chances are someone may need to bail before construction is complete, or the opportunity arises at the last minute to add a new household or two that are a perfect fit.
 Buy Ins and Buy Outs are a common occurrence when forming a built community over a span of several years.

 Ottawa Cohousing guides the consideration of all foreseeable situations.
 Each Affinity Group will collectively determine what rules and protocols they will follow consistently to deal with change.

-TIMING: Working through the 11 group meetings may take approximately 6 to 9 months total, depending on the groups availability and speed at which they can collectively learn and prepare.
-At the end of this period the community will have a community manifesto to guide them and the fundamental skills needed to move successfully forwards together as a collective.
+TIMING: Working through the many group meetings may take approximately 8 to 12 months total, depending on the groups availability and speed at which they can collectively learn and prepare.
+At the end of this period the community will have a the draft of their community manifesto to guide them and the fundamental skills needed to move successfully forwards together as a collective.

 Established Cohousing Groups

 Do you have your own Cohousing Group already assembled?

 Super!
 Ottawa Cohousing can help you develop your cohousing community and advise you on any considerations you may have missed.
 If you are looking for more members we may have suitable households within our Intake Roster.